jeffreyhwatson/online_outcomes/README.md

 | Fail        | 0.107153    |
 | Distinction | 0.092354    |

-Calculating the class distribution in the modeling data, we find an almost 3:2 class imbalance between the Satisfactory and Unsatisfactory classes.
+There is almost a 3:2 class imbalance between the Satisfactory and Unsatisfactory classes.
 A multiclass classifier with oversampling might improve model performance on this data.

 ***
 ## Conclusion